 A new attestation by a director or officer of the entity responsible for the conduct of the primary account representative and alternate account representatives is not required if the director or officer is disclosed pursuant to section 95830(c).
 Otherwise, if the director or officer has not been disclosed pursuant to section 95830(c), then a new attestation as described in section 95832(a)(4) verifying the selection of the primary account representative and alternate account representative must be submitted to the accounts administrator.

+Except in the case of individual registrants serving in a dual capacity as an account representative pursuant to section 95830(c)(4), a registered entity must maintain a minimum of two active account representatives at all times until the entity is authorized to exit the Cap-and-Invest Program.
+An active account representative is an individual who maintains their contact information, User Profile information, and Know-Your-Customer information up-to-date and maintains the authority to act on behalf of the entity’s tracking system account.

-If a registered entity no longer has at least one primary or alternate account representative, a director or officer disclosed pursuant to section 95830(c)(1)(B) must identify new representatives and agents with an attestation from the director or officer as described in section 95832(a)(3)-(4).
-The Executive Officer maintains the ability to suspend or revoke the registration until two account representatives are designated on the entity’s tracking system accounts.
+If a registered entity no longer maintains an active account representative, then a director, officer, or any other individual with authority to make legally binding decisions on behalf of the entity disclosed pursuant to section 95830(c)(1)(B) must identify new account representatives in accordance with section 95832(a).

 Objections Concerning Account Representatives.